GET, PUT, DELETE, LIST, STAT, and mixed workloads.

 Compare LOTA and primary endpoint performance

 Run the same benchmark against bothcwlota.com and cwobject.com to quantify the performance benefit of LOTA caching.
 When benchmarking against cwobject.com, set tls: true in the remote section of your YAML configuration because the primary endpoint requires HTTPS.
 The LOTA endpoint uses HTTP from within the cluster, so tls: false is correct for cwlota.com.
-On the first run against LOTA, results will reflect cache-miss performance.
+On the first run against LOTA, results reflect cache-miss performance.
 Run the benchmark a second time to see fully cached performance.

 The following example configuration shows a GET benchmark for cwobject.com.
 You can modify the other benchmark configurations similarly to run against the primary endpoint: